MicrosoftDocs/memdocs/memdocs/intune/apps/intune-management-extension.md

 **Possible resolutions**:

-- The PowerShell scripts don't run at every sign-in.
+- The PowerShell scripts don't run at every sign in.
 They run:

   - When the script is assigned to a device
   - If you change the script, upload it, and assign the script to a user or device